Overview of the GRCC Faculty Evaluation System

 This session provides an overview of the GRCC Faculty Evaluation System.
 It provides an overview of the different components of the system, explains the required documentation, and provides an opportunity for faculty to ask questions.

-Classroom observations are an important component of the evaluation system but how do you perform effective classroom observations that result in constructive feedback?
+Observations are an important component of the evaluation system but how do you perform effective observations that result in constructive feedback?
 This session explains the behaviors that characterize effective instruction and assists faculty in using those behaviors as benchmarks for effective and appropriate peer evaluation.
-It also covers the documentation associated with classroom observations in the Faculty Evaluation System.
+It also covers the documentation associated with observations in the Faculty Evaluation System.
 The session covers information on observation of both face to face and online courses.
-NOTE: Completion of this session is required before faculty will be permitted to complete classroom observations of peers.
+NOTE: Completion of this session is required before faculty will be permitted to complete observations of peers.